 Avoiding situations and activities leading back to prison

-How to apply for the Mercy House program
+How to apply for the Reentry Program

 Contact Good News Outreach by phone, email or letter

 P.O.
-Box 3304, Tallahassee, Fl, 32315
+Box 3304, Tallahassee, FL 32315

 Provide the applicant’s Department of Corrections number.
 An application will be sent to you to complete and return to Good News Outreach